 At Galt Dermatology, we offer superficial and medium-depth peels.
 Our physicians will walk you through the process, and explain how each peel is custom-tailored to the individual.
 Depending on your skin and your desired results, chemical peels can be customized in the depth of each treatment.

 Superficial peels are performed by our aesthetician.
 We offer a variety of well-known proprietary superficial peels at our clinic.
 These peels are also known as "lunchtime peeling" or "micro-peeling" because they only take about 20 minutes.
 You can go back to work immediately after the treatment, and there is no downtime.

-Dr. Villacorta is a member of the International Peeling Society (IPC) and performs our medical-grade medium depth peels.
+Dr. Villacorta is a member of the International Peeling Society (IPS) and performs our medical-grade medium depth peels.
 We offer glycolic acid peels, salicylic acid peels, and TCA (trichloroacetic acid) peels.
 He will analyze your individual situation and aesthetic goals and discuss which treatment will meet your health and aesthetic expectations.